Walk - Three Sides of The Lizard

 Close to the Lloyds building is the National Coastwatch Institute (NCI) lookout post.
 IThe NCI opened its first watch here in 1994, as a response to the drowning of two fishermen within sight of the recently closed Coastguard lookout.
 They now have 30 stations around the UK coast, equipped and manned by trained volunteers, with another 7 potential watch stations under active investigation.
 Most of these National Coastwatch stations keep watch over sea, beach and coastline users for over 2000 hours each year.
 Like the RNLI the service relies entirely on public donations to continue its life-saving work.

-Just past Bass Point the Hottentot fig makes it first appearance on the cliffs.
+Just past Bass Point, the Hottentot fig makes its first appearance on the cliffs.
 This attractive, low growing succulent plant with its pink or yellow flowers is a native of South Africa, first introduced about 100 years ago.
-Unfortunately it is an aggressive colonizer and is smothering the rare native coastal plants.
+Unfortunately, it is an aggressive colonizer and is smothering the rare native coastal plants.
 The National Trust and Natural England are therefore working to restrict its spread – a time-consuming and tricky operation which involves carefully pulling it up and then taking it away to be mulched.

 - Moving on, at Pen Olver you pass what appear to be two large garden sheds, just inland of the path.